healyzen/useful_functions/README.md

-# usefulFunctions
+# useful_functions
-A repository for generic functions that can be useful for later projects
+	A repository for generic python functions that can be useful for later projects

-# CURRENT STATE
+# CURRENT STATE / changelog
 	+added a few file editing functions
+ 	+added statistical functions for lists of values

--need to add old functions from past projects -making new generics
+	-need to add old functions from past projects
+ 	-need to make new generics